oconnor-ryan/E2E2/README.md

 ## Objectives to Consider
-1. Try encrypting the members of a chat such that the server does not know who the users in a chat room are (similar to Signal's private group feature)
-2. Similar to the first consideration, a server can figure out who is part of a chat based on the initial HTTP upgrade request used to join a chat room via WebSocket.
-A alternative to this is to provide a unique access token to each user that is not linked to their account.
-Note that current invite method will not work since when an invite is accepted, the request is verified by the user's ID and signature.

-3. Federated Communication (Server-To-Server).
-Users chatting on one server instance can form chats with users from a different server as long as their userId and server domain name are known.
+1..
+Federated Communication (Server-To-Server).
+Users chatting on one server instance can form chats with users from a different server as long as their userId and server domain name are known (similar to user@server.com).

 ## Future Objectives
+1. Implement Double Ratchet Algorithm in order to complete the bare-minimum of the Signal Protocol in the application (while Sesame Session is somewhat part of the Signal Protocol, it is used more for session-handling of accounts with multiple devices.
+Because account and device information are not stored server-side and chat requests and invitations are used to perform session setup, the Sesame algorithm cannot be used here).

-1. Add method to backup account in case they accidentally clear their browser.
+2. Add method to backup account in case they accidentally clear their browser.
   - Do this by generating another ECDSA keypair as backup.
   - Put backup public key on server
   - Generate a password via crypto.getRandomValues() with over 80 bits of entropy (Note that Entropy = log2 ((number of unique symbols) ^ (length of password)))